 The OTC Springfield Campus Library is located on the first floor of the Information Commons in IC 100.
 The OTC Richwood Valley Campus Library is located on the second floor of the Life Science and Technology Center in LSC 203, adjacent to the Atrium.
-For further information, please contact the OTC Springfield Campus Library at (417) 447-8185 or the OTC Richwood Valley Campus Library at (417) 447-7750 or visit the Library webpage at http://www.otc.edu/currentstudents/library.php
+Electronic library services and reference assistance are also available on the first floor of the Robert W. Plaster Free Enterprise Center at the OTC Table Rock Campus.
+For further information contact the OTC Springfield Campus Library at (417) 447-8185 or the OTC Richwood Valley Campus Library at (417) 447-7750 or visit the Library webpage at otc.edu/library.